Our Custom Fit Process

 Foot Types Shoe Types Step-by-Step Process

-At Louisiana Running Company, we offer video gait analysis to ensure that we provide you with the best possible shoe for your individual gait.
+At Louisiana Running Company, we offer running gait analysis from our New Orleans store to ensure that we provide you with the best possible shoe for your individual gait.
 Your gait is simply your pattern of walking or running, and is important to consider when choosing your gear.
 While it may be altered or refined to an extent, one’s gait is genetic, and everybody runs and walks a bit differently.
-This is why video gait analysis is so useful, as it allows us to look closely at your unique gait and recommend the best possible product.
+This is why video running gait analysis is so useful at our New Orleans store, as it allows us to look closely at your unique gait and recommend the best possible product.

 Your gait: your step pattern.